bauerha/RepData_PeerAssessment1/PA1_template.md

 The mean is 10766.19 and the median is 10765.

 ## What is the average daily activity pattern?
-1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
+*1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).*

 ```r
 msteps <- activity[, mean(steps, na.rm=TRUE), by=interval]